Before you start

 The walkthrough — NVDA long, April 15

 A real swing trade, end-to-end.
-Every technical term explained the first time you see it.
+Every technical term defined on the spot.

 📖 What does this mean?